Kansans could be eligible for tax rebate up to $500. How soon could you get it?

-TOPEKA (KSNT) – Kansans could be eligible for a tax rebate of up to $500 as soon as this Summer.
+TOPEKA, Kan.
+(KSNT) – Kansans could be eligible for a tax rebate of up to $500 as soon as this summer.

 According to the spokesman, if the Governor’s plan is approved, Kansas residents who filed as married filing jointly would receive $500, and Kansas residents who filed with any other filing status would receive $250.